CS-W4121/cs-w4121.github.io/homeworks/hw2.md

 ### Best Practices ###

 * Delete the cluster after you are done for a coding session, do not leave them on overnight.
 Otherwise you are going burn through credits really quickly.
 * Start from small.
 Start with small files and use one node setup to debug your code.
 Then try to run your code on bigger files and three-node setup.
 * It is recommended to use Jupyter Notebook to debug your code.
-But do make sure you have turned off all of your Jupyter notebooks before you submit your job using the web interface.
+But do make sure you have shutdown all of your Jupyter notebooks before you submit your job using the web interface.
 * Notice it is possible to use Google Cloud Storage